Sandai: Soundtrack

-Release and reception
+Release

-Sandai was released on 21 March 2008, Good Friday alongside Kannum Kannum, Inba and Singakutty.
+Sandai was released on 21 March 2008, Good Friday.
+Moser Baer released the film via home video in June 2009.

+Reception

 Pavithra Srinivasan of Rediff.com called the film "illogical" and stated that "Just suspend all logic and reason before settling for this age-old mother-in-law/son-in-law battle movies on the lines of Poova Thalaiya and Mappillai."
 Sify wrote "Here is regressive piece of kitsch, with over-the-top loud performances.
 The plot degenerates into a farce in the second half of this tedious film as it tumbles to an all?s-well-that- concludes-well end".
 Naresh of The Indian Express wrote, "One star for Sundar C. and one star for Shakthi Chidambaram for his fast paced narration".
 Cinesouth wrote, "This is a typical 'maappillai' type masala film story but director Shakti Chidambaram has given it an exciting flavour".
 Malathi Rangarajan of The Hindu wrote, "Director Shakti Chidambaram’s story and screenplay throw logic to the winds.
 Instead the director dangles a few carrots in the form of Namitha (with oodles of flab), scatology and risqué dialogue, not in the same order".